 The Alarm screen displays the specific alarm code.
-There are two levels of alarms: warnings and advisories.
-A bell icon indicates an alarm.
-A solid bell icon with an exclamation point and three audible alerts indicate a warning.
+There are two levels of error codes: alarms and advisories.
+A solid bell icon with an exclamation point and three audible alerts indicate a alarm.
 And an outlined hollow bell icon and a single audible alert indicate an advisory.